 There are up to three different request types for requesting vanity call signs, depending on whether the call sign is to apply to a primary or a club station.
 The requestor may list up to twenty-five call signs in order of preference.
 The exact prefix, numeral, and suffix must be given for each call sign.
 Requests stated in general terms such as, "Any call sign with my initials" or "Any call sign having the prefix (or suffix)______" will be dismissed.
 The first assignable call sign on the list for which the requestor is eligible will be shown on the license grant for the requestor's station and the original call sign will be vacated.

 Objections to the assignment of call signs requested by another licensee or a club station trustee will not be entertained at the FCC.
 However, this does not hamper any party from asserting such rights as it may have under private law in some other forum.
 The FCC does not consider an individual to be a former holder where the call sign was originally obtained through bribery, fraud, favoritism or other improper means.
-A club station trustee of a club that has been assigned a vanity call sign is not eligible to apply for any additional vanity call signs.
+A club station trustee of a club that has been assigned a vanity call sign is not eligible to apply for any additional vanity call signs for the club.

 Call Sign Availability